enkidevs/curriculum/javascript/core/intro-js/using-javascript-on-a-web-page.md

 />
 ```

-Whilst these are valid approaches, both of them lead to HTML which is hard to maintain.
+Whilst these are valid approaches, both of them lead to HTML which is hard to maintain because it conflates how the page looks (which is presented using HTML) with how the page behaves based on user interactions and browser events (via JavaScript).

-It is generally better to put our JavaScript code in another file.
+Common approach is to separate our JavaScript code in another file.

 We can put our code in a file called *hello.js* (note we remove the script tags when we put JavaScript in another file):